 As per City of Ottawa Official Plan, the subject site is designated Arterial Mainstreet.
-The site is also within the boundaries of the Bank Street Secondary Plan and is designated as a Design Priority Area (therefore subject to UDRP).
-The subject property is zoned AM8 - Arterial Mainstreet Subzone 8.
+The site is also within the boundaries of the Bank Street Secondary Plan and is designated as a Design Priority Area.
+The subject property is currently zoned AM8 - Arterial Mainstreet Subzone 8.
+There is currently a maximum height limit of 50 metres or approximately 16 storeys.
+In order to permit the proposed 26-storey building, an Official Plan Amendment and Zoning Amendment were required.
+These applications were submitted in September of 2020 and are in process.